Giancarlo Stanton Player Props: Yankees vs. Cardinals

-Giancarlo Stanton, with a slugging percentage of .257 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the St. Louis Cardinals, with Jack Flaherty on the mound, July 1 at 2:15 PM ET.
+Giancarlo Stanton, with a slugging percentage of .286 in his past 10 games -- including one home run -- will be in action for the New York Yankees versus the St. Louis Cardinals, with Jordan Montgomery on the mound, July 2 at 2:15 PM ET.

-In his last appearance, he went 1-for-4 with a double and two RBI against the Athletics.
+In his previous game he had a one-hit showing (1-for-4) against the Cardinals.

 Giancarlo Stanton Game Info & Props vs. the Cardinals